Strong path convergence from Loewner driving function convergence: Convergence of deterministic curves

 The set $\mathcal D$ of all times mapping to double points can be expressed as the union of $\mathcal D_{t_1,t_2,t_3}$ over all rational triples $0<t_1<t_2<t_3$.
-The countable intersection of open dense sets is dense by the Baire category theorem, so $\mathcal D$ has dense complement as desired. \end{proof} \end{lem}
+The countable intersection of open dense sets is dense by the Baire category theorem, so $\mathcal D$ has dense complement as desired. \end{pf}

-We now assume the notation and hypotheses of Theorem~\ref{thm:unif_conv}, and let $\eta\defeq\bigcup_x\hat\eta^x$ and $\xi\defeq\bigcup_x\hat\xi^x$ be the half-open curves given by Lemma~\ref{lem:compatibility}.
+We now assume the notation and hypotheses of Theorem \ref{thm:unif_conv}, and let $\eta\defeq\bigcup_x\hat\eta^x$ and $\xi \defeq \bigcup_x\hat\xi^x$ be the half-open curves given by Lemma \ref{lem:compatibility}.
 At this point we have not yet shown that either curve extends continuously to its terminal endpoint or that one curve is the time reversal of the other.
-However, we know that if there exists an $x \in \Psi$ that is not swallowed by $\eta$ before its terminal time, then $\eta = \hat\eta^x$ and hence $\eta$ extends continuously to its endpoint.
-We also know that $\H_x(\eta) = \H_x(\eta^x) = \H_x(\xi^x) = \H_x(\xi)$ for every $x \in\Psi$, since these sets are components of the complement of the Hausdorff limit of the $\gam^j$ (see Lemma \ref{lem:haus_conv}).
-Thus, as sets, both $\eta$ and $\xi$ contain
+However, we know that if there exists an $x \in\Psi$ that is not swallowed by $\eta$ before its terminal time, then $\eta= \hat\eta^x$ and hence $\eta$ extends continuously to its endpoint.
+We also know that $\HH_x(\eta) = \HH_x(\eta^x) = \HH_x(\xi^x) = \HH_x(\xi)$ for every $x \in\Psi $, since these sets are components of the complement of the Hausdorff limit of the $\gam^j$ (see Lemma \ref{lem:haus_conv}).
+Thus, as sets, both $\eta $ and $\xi$ contain